 Find short ways to tell these stories in your resume and/or cover letter rather than simply listing your “duties and responsibilities.”

 Even if your accomplishments are small, they still count.
 It’s all in the way you frame them.
 Increasing a Twitter account following from 20-40 people is a 100% increase.
-The manager saying “good job” because you colour coordinated the sweaters on the display rack of the retail store where you work can become “Received recognition from management for reorganization of merchandise displays to increase visual appeal and attract customers.”
+The manager saying “good job” because you colour coordinated the sweaters on the display rack of the retail store where you work can become “Received recognition from management for the reorganization of merchandise displays to increase visual appeal and attract customers.”

 You get the idea.
 To stand out next to the rest of the candidates, look for your achievements and you will find them.